MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

 About Pam Klein

 President, Phoenix Group

 Pamela Klein, B.A., M.Ed., Pro.
 Dir, Pam is the President of the Phoenix Group, a leading advertising, communications, and web development firm.
 Pam received her B.A. from the University of Regina, M.Ed. from the University of Manitoba and professional director designation from the Johnson Shoyama Graduate School of Public Policy.
 She’s worked internationally and across Canada for private, public, and not-for-profit companies.
 She leads her team by example: striving for excellence, creating a rewarding work environment, and giving back to the community.
 She has 30 plus years’ experience in business management, leadership, and strategic development.

-Pam’s has served with many organizations including current Chancellor of the University of Regina and member of the board of governors, board member Saskatchewan Roughrider Foundation, the Paul J. Hill School of Business; Camp Circle O’ Friends; the MacKenzie Art Gallery; Sask Film; Hospitals of Regina Foundation; North Central Family Centre and Heritage Regina.
-She founded the Power of Pink, an event to benefit breast health which raised close to $1 million and has donated her communications expertise to many community events.
+Pam’s has served with many organizations including being the current Chancellor of the University of Regina and member of the board of governors, board member Saskatchewan Roughrider Foundation, the Paul J. Hill School of Business; Camp Circle O’ Friends; the MacKenzie Art Gallery; Sask Film; Hospitals of Regina Foundation; North Central Family Centre and Heritage Regina.
+She founded the Power of Pink, an event to benefit breast health which raised close to $1 million, and has donated her communications expertise to many community events.
 Klein is inducted in the Junior Achievement Business Hall of Fame and is a recipient of the Canada 150 Medal for philanthropic contributions.